-MS in Mathematics Learning and Teaching
+Master’s of Science (MS) Degree in Mathematics Learning and Teaching

 Drexel University School of Education

-The MS in Mathematics Learning and Teaching is for middle and high school mathematics teachers and mathematically-inclined elementary school teachers who:
+The master’s of science (MS) in math education program is intended for middle and high school mathematics teachers and mathematically-inclined elementary school teachers who:

 - Have completed at least two semesters (or three quarters) of university calculus and at least one university mathematics course beyond university calculus

 - This additional course must be offered by the mathematics department and cannot include courses on the Fundamentals of Mathematics, College Algebra, or Mathematics for Elementary School Teachers